 - Keep your display in the style of your café; if you produce hearty, home cooking then opts for rustic branding.
 If your food is modern and funky, choose modern, contemporary designs such as a flex board.

 - Like your produce, you should stay seasonal and make sure your visual merchandising promotes current offers to make sure people always have a reason to visit.

 Capture current affairs

-Theming your window to current affairs is a great way to give you window displays a talking point.
-For example, during the Olympics, you can have the Olympic rings made out of foodstuffs such as doughnuts, bagels or any other items you sell.
-You can also create compelling titles for your dishes too which you can display in windows such as ‘runner’ bean salad, ‘curling’ kale crisps and gold medal cookies.
+Theming your window to current affairs is a great way to give your window displays a talking point.
+For example, during the Olympics, you can have the Olympic rings made out of foodstuffs such as doughnuts, bagels, or any other items you sell.
+You can also create compelling titles for your dishes too which you can display in windows such as ‘runner’ bean salad, ‘curling’ kale crisps, and gold medal cookies.

 There are so many great ways to be inventive with events that get people talking, and your café could be the hub of conversation.

 Invite with lights

 When daylight shines on windows, it can make your café look dark, so it doesn’t seem open.
 With string lights, light boxes, or lanterns in the window you can showcase that you open and use the lights to draw attention to menus, special boards as well as offers, discounts, and promotions.
 Strategically placing lights not only gets your message across and makes you look open, but it also gives your café a cozy, warm atmosphere.

 Make sure your café displays ‘look good enough to eat’ by making them edible.
 Thought is required in this as you don’t want to lead to food wastage by using perishable products.
 However fresh pies, cakes, and quiches of the day can be used in displays as clocks, and whenever someone orders a piece, you take away 10 minutes on the clock, without damaging the display.